-A companion paper, García et al. (2017), presents a cost-benefit analysis of ABC/CARE that monetizes program treatment effects.
-While a greater number of statistically significant treatment effects is found for girls, monetized values for boys are greater.
-Boys can do more costly harm that the program prevents.
+A companion paper, García et al. (2018), presents a cost-benefit analysis of ABC/CARE that monetizes program treatment effects.
+While a greater number of statistically significant treatment effects is found for girls, the monetized values of these effects are greater for boys.
+Untreated boys can do more costly harm, which the program prevents.